 Fortunately, the Mullins Center is a comfortable arena with climate control.
 However, bear in mind that parking for SBS families is designated for Lots 33, 22 and 21, opposite the Southwest Residential area.
 While shuttles will be available to drop people at the Mullins Center (in the rear) beginning at 11:30 am, we suggest umbrellas and/or appropriate rain apparel in the event of a rainy day—especially for those who choose to walk or if there is a waiting period outside the Mullins Center while attendees at the previous ceremony exit.
 And conversely, don't forget sunscreen and hats for protection from the sun.

 Sign language or oral interpreters are available upon request.
-Call 413.545.0892 V/TTY or e-mail (with the subject line "Commencement Interpreter Request") email@example.com no later than April 5.
+Call 413.545.0892 V/TTY or e-mail (with the subject line "Commencement Interpreter Request") email@example.com no later than April 6.
+There will also be live closed captioning during the event.

 Preferential Guest Seating